 If you have questions about our transportation logistics through the country, feel free to contact us.
 You can read detailed information on our border crossings from Malaysia into Thailand at Satun and Thailand into Cambodia at PoiPet here.

 You can read about other amazing places from our recent trips including Trekking in Nepal, African Safaris and the Great Ocean Road, Australia.
-Also take a look at our Planning Page, where you will find essential information to help plan your own world trip, including minimalist packing, long term travel planning and travel insurance amongst others!
+Also take a look at our Trip Planning posts, where you will find essential information to help plan your own world trip, including minimalist packing, long term travel planning and travel insurance amongst others!